ericabouaf/mangopay-bundle/README.md

     controller: Neyric\MangoPayBundle\Controller\HookController::hookHandlerAction
 ```

-The register the webhook, you want using the Mangopay console.
+Then register the webhook, you want using the Mangopay console.

 Create a subscriber